 Beautiful Mountain Flora and Fauna

-The above picture shows the amazing mountains surrounding the famous plateau, Paul De Serra to the western side of the island.
+The above picture shows the lush mountain greenery surrounding the famous plateau, Paul De Serra to the western side of the island.
 Flowers grow wild in furious abundance dotting the landscape with volumes of radiant colours.
-Shades of blues, greens and browns are interrupted by volumes of tones: yellows; purples; pinks; oranges and reds.
+Shades of blues, greens and browns are interrupted by volumous tones: yellows; purples; pinks; oranges and reds.
 The great outdoors of Madeira beckons to all.
-Come and discover this wonderful magical place, bask in the sweet aromatic scents and enjoy a most delightful un-spoilt beauty: this is nature at her very best showing all who venture to the plateau, the glory of her wares.
+Come and discover this wonderful magical place, bask in the sweet aromatic scents and enjoy the un-spoilt wild beauty.
+View nature at her very best.

 The beautiful Island of Madeira is often called the floating garden and with very good reason.
-All year round we are lucky to have numerous flowers of different species growing in abundance.
-Not just in our gardens or the Islands gardens, but wildly through our acres of mountain and woodland landscape even on our rocky shores offer up a wild sunflower now and again.
+All year round we enjoy numerous flowers of different species growing in abundance.
+And not just in our gardens or the Islands gardens, but wildly through-out acres of mountain and woodland landscape.
+Even on our rocky shores offer up a wild sunflower now and again.

 Many of the Island's flowers were originally brought here by the exploring sailors that passed as they sailed home from their adventures in foreign seas.
 Sailors often gave gifts of flowers and plants in appreciation for the generosity received from the local people.
 The days of bartering of course, were still very much in practice.
 Many a budding seedling was given in return for a good slug of Madeira wine.

 Bartering is still in operation in numerous small villages today especially among the farmering folk.
 The locals enjoy giving and receiving from their fellow neighbours.
-To be offered a homemade tipple, freshly dug potatoes or sweet scented flowers straight from the garden is a normal practise.
+To be offered a homemade tipple, freshly dug potatoes or a bunch of sweet scented flowers straight from the garden is a normal practise.